 So I would suggest you get as clued up as possible on nutrition and sports nutrition before tackling the role of bodybuilding coaching.

-If you have a background in participating and even competing in bodybuilding, that’s a huge bonus; if not, you’ll have your work cut out from you when it comes to understanding the correct protocols for exercise and nutrition.
+If you have a background in participating and even competing in bodybuilding, that’s a huge bonus; if not, you’ll have your work cut out from you when it comes to an understanding the correct protocols for exercise and nutrition.